Xorux Virtual Appliance

 • Create Python3 virtual environment

-Python: it is necessary only for prediction graphs, you can run XorMon NG even without that
+Python: it is necessary only for prediction graphs, you can run XorMon even without that

 su - lpar2rrd